htdbui/SQL4DS/Chapter4_s1.md

 ![Figure 4.2](Fotos/Chapter4/Fig_4.2.png)
 <figcaption></figcaption>

 - The `LOWER()` function is used to lowercase the `vendor_type` string for comparison.
-The `UPPER()` function could also be used if the comparison string is all caps like `'%FRESH%'`.
+  - The `UPPER()` function could also be used if the comparison string is all caps like `'%FRESH%'`.
-- If a new vendor type containing the word "fresh" is added to the database, the query using the `LIKE` comparison will automatically categorize it as "Fresh Produce" in the `vendor_type_condensed` column.
-To restrict the labeling to existing vendor types, use the `IN` keyword and explicitly list the vendor types to be labeled as "Fresh Produce".
-As a data analyst or data scientist, consider how changes in the underlying data might affect your transformed columns when building a dataset that may be refreshed with new data.
+- If a new vendor type containing the word "fresh" is added to the database:
+  - The query using the `LIKE` comparison will automatically categorize it as "Fresh Produce" in the `vendor_type_condensed` column.
+- To restrict the labeling to existing vendor types:
+  - Use the `IN` keyword and explicitly list the vendor types to be labeled as "Fresh Produce."
+- As a data analyst or data scientist:
+  - Consider how changes in the underlying data might affect your transformed columns when building a dataset that may be refreshed with new data.

 # Creating Binary Flags Using CASE

-- A CASE statement can create a "binary flag field" containing 1s or 0s, often used in machine learning datasets.
-For example, the Farmer's Markets in the database occur on Wednesday evenings or Saturday mornings illustrated in the following Figure:
+- A `CASE` statement can create a "binary flag field" containing 1s or 0s.
+  - For example, the Farmer's Markets in the database occur on Wednesday evenings or Saturday mornings.
+  - This is illustrated in the following figure:

 ![Figure 4.3](Fotos/Chapter4/Fig_4.3.png)
 <figcaption></figcaption>

 - To convert the `market_day` string column into a binary flag field indicating weekday or weekend markets:
+  - Include "Sunday" in the OR statement, even though our farmer's markets currently occur on Wednesday evenings and Saturday mornings.
+  - Name the field `weekend_flag` instead of `saturday_flag` to account for potential future markets on Sundays.
+  - This way, the `CASE` statement will still correctly flag it as a weekend market if the schedule changes.
+  - This approach ensures the field name accurately reflects its purpose.
+  - It also prepares for future changes with minimal additional computation.

 ```sql
 SELECT
     market_date,